biovault/HDILib/README.md

 HDILib has all external dependencies as submodules except for flann.

-1. The urrent flann version is 1.9.2
+1. The current flann version is 1.9.2

 Flann can be built from the source (https://github.com/mariusmuja/flann) or conan can be used to installed using conan.

 ### Installing flann with conan

-Assumes a python 3.6,3.7,3.8 or 3.9 environment
+Assumes a python 3.10 or higher environment

 1. Install conan